Jones Act FAQs

 For maritime workers whose claims fall under the Jones Act, we’ve put together a few of the most common questions we hear followed by general answers.

 If you don’t see your question below or simply want to learn more, we encourage you to give us a call to discuss your issue one-on-one with our lawyers during a free initial consultation.
+We handle Jones Act cases in Tennessee, Mississippi, Kentucky, Indiana and throughout the South.

 Some Common Questions Regarding The Jones Act